Symplectic variations of convex bodies and the mean width: Introduction

 \section{Introduction}

-Symplectomorphisms of $\RR^{2n}$ preserve the volume of subsets.
+Symplectomorphisms of $\RR^{2n}$ preserve the volume of subsets of $\RR^{2n}$.
 They do not preserve other classical measurements of subsets such as the surface area or the mean width.
-A natural problem then is to determine when, and by how much, a classical measurement of a subset can be decreased by the action of symplectomorphisms in some fixed class.
-In this work we consider this problem for the mean width of convex bodies.
+For any such measurement, a natural problem then is to characterize those subsets of $\RR^{2n}$ which are in optimal symplectic position in the sense that the measurement of the subset is the smallest among the measurements of all its images under a natural class of symplectomprphisms.
+In this work, we consider this problem for the mean width.
 Our primary motivation for this choice is the relationship between the mean width and the symplectic capacity of convex bodies that was established by Artstein-Avidan and Ostrover in \cite{ao}.

-The first task in this direction is to identify those convex bodies which are already in optimal position in the sense that their mean width can not be decreased by symplectomorphisms in the given class.
-As described below, we will consider three versions of this problem corresponding to three classes of symplectomorphisms.
-The set of convex bodies in optimal position can be viewed as a distinguishing feature of a class of symplectomorphisms and differences with the corresponding sets for volume preserving diffeomorphisms can be viewed as aspects of symplectic rigidity.

 Recall that the mean width of a convex body $K$ in $\RR^{d}$ is defined as

 where